the-launch-tech/tailwindcss-opacity/README.md

 ### Contribution to the TailwindCSS community and product.

-- Open source npm module for TailwindCSS.
+Open source NPM Module for TailwindCSS.

-- Provides easy generation of opacity classNames through the tailwind.config.js setup for use on color, borderColor, and backgroundColor attributes complementing your TailwindCSS theme('colors') configuration.

-- Currently tailwindcss only offers opacity at the element level, not the attribute level.
+Currently Tailwindcss only offers opacity at the element level, not the attribute level.
 This plugin provides that.

+Provides easy generation of opacity classNames through the tailwind.config.js setup for use on color, borderColor, and backgroundColor attributes complementing your TailwindCSS theme('colors') configuration.

 ---

 ## 2.x.x User Facing Changes

-1. `control` property on config object is options.
+1. (non-breaking) `control` property on config object is optional.
 View `Example Config` below to see potential usage.

 ---